cmu-phil/tetrad-manual-rtd/docs/parameter.definitions.md

 # Tetrad Parameter Definitions

-This file is auto-generated from `parameter.definitions.txt`.
+This file is auto-generated to keep it in sync with the machine-readable definitions that Tetrad imports.
 Do not edit by hand.

 ## acceptanceProportion
 - **Short description:** Acceptance Proportion